README outlines how I think about work.

 My calendar is yours.
 If an appointment, meeting, or “working block” isn’t on it, that’s on me.

-Unless previously discussed, it’s safe to assume that I’m available 8a - 5p Pacific (UTC-7)
+Unless we’ve discussed it previously, it’s safe to assume that I’m available 8a - 5p Pacific (UTC-7/8)

 if my calendar is blocked and it’s urgent, ping me and I’ll do everything I can to make time

-One-on-one meetings are some of the most important time I spend during the week.
+After hiring, one-on-one meetings are the next most important time I spend during the week.
 1:1s are our best chance to talk about topics that feel too personal or specific for full-group conversations.
 Even when we come in with a bare agenda, the dedicated time has a way of teasing out interesting discussions.

-Speaking of which: this agenda is all yours.
-I’ll have topics on my mind, but ultimately this is your time.
-Not much of my working time is sacred, but scheduled 1:1 time comes close.
+Speaking of which: the agenda is all yours.
+I’ll have topics on my mind, but ultimately 1:1s are your time.
+Not much of my working time is sacred, but scheduled 1:1 time comes close (slightly below candidate calls).

 I’ll be there.

-Standing meetings are particularly noxious: left unattended, they nearly always devolve into administrivia and a checked-out audience over time.
+Standing meetings are particularly noxious: without active management, they nearly always devolve into administrivia and a disengaged audience over time.